-Peak season in Santorini, as with most Greek islands, is late June to early September, although Santorini doesn't feel too crowded even then.
+Peak season for Santorini holidays, as with most Greek islands, is late June to early September, although Santorini doesn't feel too crowded even then.
 If you want the warmest weather for sunbathing then peak season is best for you - daily temperatures are around 26°C from June to September.
-And if you're planning on swimming in the sea, it's at its warmest in August and early September.
+And if you're planning on swimming in the sea during your holidays to Greece, you'll find the ocean at its warmest in August and early September.

 For optimum sightseeing weather you might like it a little cooler, particularly if you're planning on doing a lot of walking.
 In this case, April to June and September to November are pleasantly warm - averaging at 20°C - but you should pack a few extra layers and allow for the chance of rain, particularly in November.